Choose Right Chart Type for Data Visualization. Part 4: Data Distribution May 4th, 2017 by AnyChart Team

 Range Step Line Area charts can be used to highlight trends, anomalies, outliers, and clustering.

 Additional examples include: processor uptime and downtime, etc.

 You can find more Range chart samples in this gallery.

 In analyzing multivariate data with a spatial perspective – positioning, navigation, or anything else regarding degrees (angles) and distance – the Polar chart is capable of facilitating the distribution analysis.
 In this chart type, data points are displayed in polar coordinates and radii are represented as circles, which allows for more accuracy in identifying distribution trends.

 Additional examples include: signal distribution around the source, etc. Take a look at more Polar chart samples in this gallery.

 You have read about the basic set of charts that can serve you well for visualizing data distribution.
 Just to remind, these are a Dot (Scatter) chart, a Bubble chart, a Box-and-Whisker chart, an Error chart, a Heat Map chart, a Range chart (with one series or another), or a Polar chart.

-And here’s one more advice that we diligently repeat in each article of the Choose Chart Type for Data Visualization series on our blog.
-While the options listed here are likely to be useful in many situations when you need to focus on data distribution, your specific data and what exactly you want from it should determine which chart type to make use of.
+Here’s one more advice that we diligently repeat in each article of the Choose Chart Type for Data Visualization series on our blog.
+While the options listed here are likely to be useful in many situations focusing on data distribution, your specific data and what exactly you want from it should determine which chart type to make use of.
 Be attentive and think upfront in this regard.